GLSBUTTERFIELD/EventTrackerProject/README.md

 # EventTrackerProject
 ### Overview
 Refried Recipes is a RESTful web service designed to capture recipes and recipe reviews.
 Users can add recipes they've made or would like to try, then log a review with ratings and notes after they've created and tasted the recipe.
-The site provides access to recipes in user-friendly ways like searching by ingredient, food type, rating, total time to cook, amount of reviews, etc. Eventually, this data could be used to learn more about one's cooking and eating habits (for example, what kind of meals do I cook most during the week, how many weeks did I cook meat in the past 3 months, etc.) and provide knowledge and motivation for future food decisions.
+The site provides access to recipes in user-friendly ways like searching by ingredient, food type, rating, date(s) cooked, etc. Eventually, this data could be used to learn more about one's cooking and eating habits (for example, what kind of meals do I cook most during the week, how many weeks did I cook meat in the past 3 months, etc.) and provide knowledge and motivation for future food decisions.

 ### Description
 Users have full or partial Create, Read, Update, and Delete (CRUD) functionality on the following entities: